kholifanalfon/bs_flutter_modal/README.md

 - `BsModalContainer` is children from `BsModalContent`
 - Change `size` properties to change modal size
 - `BsModalContainer` can be use as modal-header, modal-body and modal-footer
-- To set `BsModalContent` to centered, you can modify `mainAxisAlignment` on `BsModalDialog` properties
+- To set `BsModalContent` to centered, you can modify `crossAxisAlignment` on `BsModalDialog` properties